leta199/Trading-Analytics/README.md

 This information is broken into the following tables:

 Address - The physical adddress of the profile holders including citizenship status, and any mailing difference.
-Profile - Profile information for each accoutn holder including profile ID, full name, and email.
+Profile - Profile information for each account holder including profile ID, full name, and email.
 Rating types - What the rating of each stock is including: buy, sell or hold.
 Analyst opinion - What each analyst states about a stock such as date of opinion, rating code and price.
 Portfolio - Portfolio ID and profile ID.